 It’s one of the best places to go to in Europe for a winter city break because of what you can do.
 The Christmas markets will be on at this time of the year, you can head out to Dachau Concentration Camp, which is a sobering visit and you will be able to catch a Bayern Munich match if you’re lucky too!

-With so many things to do, a trip to Munichduring winter is something you should consider.
+With so many things to do, spending 3 days in Munich during winter is something you should consider.

 Krakow is one of my favourite cities in Europe and a great place to visit during the winter.

-There are plenty of things to do in Krakow, such as check out the beautiful Main Square with its numerous impressive buildings.
+There are plenty of things to do in Krakow, such as checking out the beautiful Main Square with its numerous impressive buildings.